requirejs/prim/README.md

 baseline tests to check if it is working like a promise library.

 This library just aims to be a minimum implementation that passes the standard tests.
-The hope is that over time, requirejs-related code that uses this library can just remove it and use promises provided by the JS language.
+The hope is that over time, requirejs-related code that use this library can just remove it and use promises provided by the JS language.

 ## API